FrancoisVongue/fp-way/README.md

 # Layered architecture of functions
 ## Order of layers
 0. basic fp functions

+1. translation (translate from other types to the type)
     1. boolean
     2. numbers
     3. arrays
     4. strings
     5. functions
     6. objects

-Each type has functions that ... it
-    1. translate (from other types, includes `creation`)
-    3. validate (conditions)
-    4. transform (to the same type but different properties)
+2. validation (validate the type and it's properties)
+    1. boolean
+    2. numbers
+    3. arrays
+    4. strings
+    5. functions
+    6. objects

+3. transformation (modify type or (map to the same or another type))
+    1. boolean
+    2. numbers
+    3. arrays
+    4. strings
+    5. functions
+    6. objects

 ...More examples for all types will come with time.
 # Object
 ## Validation using specSummary
 Let's see how we can validate objects with ease using `fp-way`.